 The public will continue to be apprised of the plan's progress through the MMWD website, including providing copies of annual progress reports on the website.
 This site will not only house the final plan, but it will also become the one-stop shop for information regarding the plan and plan implementation.
+The website will include contact information for anyone with questions on the plan's implementation or maintenance (see Figure 21-1).
+This website will be maintained by the District throughout the performance period for this plan.
 Upon initiation of future update processes, a new public involvement strategy will be initiated based on guidance from a new steering committee.
 This strategy will be based on the needs and capabilities of the MMWD at the time of the update.
 At a minimum, this strategy will include the use of local media outlets within the planning area.